moorhen-coot/Moorhen/README.md

 * emsdk/emscripten (Steps 1 and 2 below)
 \
 \
-Most of these (except emscripten) can be installed by somelike like `sudo apt install git cmake curl patch meson ninja-build autoconf automake libtool flex bison g++` on a Debian like system.
+Most of these (except emscripten) can be installed by somelike like `sudo apt install git cmake curl patch meson ninja-build autoconf automake libtool flex bison g++ pkg-config` on a Debian like system.
 All of these should be available through Homebrew or Ports on macOS.
 \
 \
 Moorhen should build on any reasonably recent version of macOS (Intel or Arm64) and any reasonly recent Linux distribution (x86\_64 or aarch64).
 Tested on Ubuntu 22.04 x86\_64, Raspberry Pi OS Bookworm/Debian 12 on Pi5, macOS Monteray and Sonama and others.